-As a result of DISH Network's previously disclosed higher than normal inventory levels, during the three and six months ended June 30, 2011, DISH Network purchased fewer digital set-top boxes and related components from us.
-It is possible that DISH Network will continue to purchase fewer digital settop boxes and related components from us in 2011 than it purchased during 2010.
+As a result of DISH Network's previously disclosed higher than normal inventory levels, during the three and nine months ended September 30, 2011, DISH Network purchased fewer digital set-top boxes and related components from us.
+It is possible that DISH Network revenue will be lower in the future than it has been in the past.
 This decrease could have a material adverse effect on our results of operations.
-In addition, to the extent that DISH Network's gross subscriber additions decrease or DISH Network experiences a net loss of subscribers, sales of our digital set-top boxes and related components to DISH Network may further decline, which in turn could have a further material adverse effect on our financial position and results of operations.
+In addition, to the extent that DISH Network's gross subscriber additions continue to decrease or DISH Network continues to experience a net loss of subscribers, sales of our digital set-top boxes and related components to DISH Network may further decline, which in turn could have a further material adverse effect on our financial position and results of operations.

-The impact to us of any decreases in DISH Network subscriber growth may be offset in the near term by an increase in sales to DISH Network resulting from the upgrade of DISH Network subscribers to advanced products such as HD receivers and HD DVRs, as well as by the upgrade of DISH Network digital set-top boxes to new technologies such as MPEG-4 digital compression technology or Slingbox placeshifting technology.
+The impact to us of any decreases in DISH Network subscriber growth may be offset in the near term by an increase in sales to DISH Network resulting from the upgrade of DISH Network subscribers to advanced products such as high definition ("HD") receivers and HD DVRs, as well as by the upgrade of DISH Network digital set-top boxes to new technologies such as MPEG-4 digital compression technology.
 However, there can be no assurance that any of these factors will mitigate any decreases in sales to DISH Network.
 In addition, although we expect DISH Network to continue to purchase products and services from us, there can be no assurance that these purchases will continue in the future.